The complete guide to company travel & expense management

 Accommodation: hotels, lodging

-Transportation: tickets for plane, train, bus, rental cars, gas fees
+Transportation: tickets for planes, trains, buses, rental cars, gas fees

 Entertainment: restaurants, shows, events